Mithreindeir/VelocityRaptor/README.md

 For Collision Detection, credit to Dyn4J for best Separate Axis Theorem explanation I've seen, http://www.dyn4j.org/2010/01/sat/

 It features Collision detection for convex polygons with the Separate Axis Theorum, and it can support concanve shapes, by using ear clipping to turn concave shapes into triangles.
-Collision's are resolved with impulses, and for bodies with two contacts.
-The engine is completely ready for use (but still in development), however it has yet to be documented so you may have to dig through the source code.
+Collision's are resolved with impulses.
 Units are in pixels.

 ##Projects Using Velocity Raptor
 [Crown Room](https://www.youtube.com/watch?v=mb8CKdHvIpo)